 According to experts, the mulch should be around 2-inch deep and kept about an inch or two away from your plant's main stem.
 It is also worth noting that some plants, such as cane berries and roses, require that the mulching material is mounted over the canes.
 After the winter season is over and your plants are out of the danger of frost, you can pull off the mulching materials.

 From time to time, check through the mulching material to ensure that moisture is getting to the soil beneath.
-This is especially crucial for the plants that are found under the house attics or under tall evergreens where there is a high chance of the plants drying out.
-It's worth noting that combination of shallow temperatures and dry soil can cause severe freeze damage to garden shrubs and trees.
+That is especially crucial for the plants found under the house attics or under tall evergreens where there is a high chance of the plants drying out.
+It's worth noting that a combination of shallow temperatures and dry soil can cause severe freeze damage to garden shrubs and trees.

-One of the most natural solutions when it comes to protecting garden plants from harsh winter conditions is to remove the plants from the low temperatures.
-Namely, if you have any potted plant's outdoors, just bring them inside your house.
-You can as well move them to a sunroom or the garage, as this will still raise the temperature by at least 10 °F.
+One of the most natural solutions for protecting garden plants from harsh winter conditions is to remove the plants from the low temperatures.
+Namely, if you have any potted plants outdoors, bring them inside your house.
+You can also move them to a sunroom or the garage, as this will still raise the temperature by at least ten °F.

 Place your plants near windows depending on their sun requirements.
-That is, while east and west-facing windows get the highest amount of light, north and south windows get a little less.
+While east and west-facing windows get the highest amount of light, north and south windows get a little less.

 Placing your plants too close to a window can be detrimental if it's icy outside.
 Namely, freezing temperature can transfer from the window to the plants if they're touching.

-Besides mulching with wood chips, pine bark, straw, and other materials, you can as well throw an old blanket, tarp, or drop cloth over your tender plants.
-If you want to safeguard your plants from a few unusually cold nights, a simple shelter like an old blanket could be sufficient.
+Besides mulching with wood chips, pine bark, straw, and other materials, you can also throw an old blanket, tarp, or drop cloth over your tender plants.
+If you want to safeguard your plants from a few freezing nights, a simple shelter like an old blanket could be sufficient.

 You should slowly water the soil around your garden plants before a freeze or a freezing night.
 The soil traps the heat better when it's wet compared to when it's dry.
 The water evaporates slowly, which warms the air around the plants.

-However, you're advised against doing this if you anticipate a hard freeze, since it may backfire.
-Likewise, avoid watering soil that is frozen – it will not help and can worsen the conditions for your plants.
+However, you're advised against doing this if you anticipate a hard freeze since it may backfire.
+Likewise, avoid frozen watering soil – it will not help and worsen your plants' conditions.
 Heavily watering the soil around the succulents is also not recommended, as the plants can't stand the moisture levels.
-You can just stick to mulching with pine bark and wood chips.
+You can stick to mulching with pine bark and wood chips.